 A full version of the tender documents, which binds the Administration, in a PDF version.

-The bid booklet (part D of the tender documents) – for the purposes of submitting the answer of Part D (the answer booklet) in a Word/Excel version as relevant.
+The bid booklet (part D of the tender documents) – for the purpose of submitting the answer of Part D (the answer booklet) in a Word/Excel version as relevant.
 This version will be published after answering the clarification questions.

 The tender documents are not classified.